huijing/slides/chinese-web-typography/README.md

 Those of us who have worked on projects with self-hosted fonts will probably used something called the `@font-face` rule, where we declare a list of different font formats, in the hopes our fonts will show up correctly in as many browsers as possible.
 The number of font formats we need to declare has decreased over the years and right now, you can pretty much get away with declaring just WOFF and WOFF2.

-## How browsers pick fonts

 It is recommended you declare your Latin-based font of choice first, because order does matter.
 It is almost a given that a CJK font will have support for Latin characters but not the other way around.
 Declaring those fonts first will result in the Latin characters displayed using glyphs from the Chinese font instead.
 And sometimes, this doesn't look too great on Windows.

 Even though Fonts Level 3 states that user agents must match font names case insensitively, it is still recommended to put them in quotes, just in case.

-Generic font families were introduced in CSS2.1, and left it up to user agents to provide reasonable default choices, which express the characteristics of each family as well as possible.

-There are currently five generic font families, with four more being defined in Fonts Level 4.
-The thing about these generic font families is they are very inconsistent, but they were never meant to be consistent in the first place.
-You'd leave these generic font families to be fallbacks, triggered if somehow all the previously declared fonts failed to load.

 ## CSS basic font properties